Do engineers use AutoCAD? Yes, all types of engineers use AutoCAD. AutoCAD makes engineering work more efficient among many other things.

 It’s better to know a little than to say “I’ve never heard of that program”.

-On that note, I’ve used Autodesk Inventor for creating models for a 3D printer.
-It’s great!
-Keep in mind, Autodesk is the same folks who built our beloved AutoCAD.
+On that note, I’ve used Autodesk Inventor for creating 3D printer models.
+It works great!
+Keep in mind, Autodesk built our beloved AutoCAD.

-Now, AutoCAD and Inventor have different use cases.
-For example, I wouldn’t try to design something in AutoCAD that I want to 3D print.
+That said, AutoCAD and Inventor have different use cases.
+For example, I wouldn’t try to design something in AutoCAD I want to 3D print.

 To illustrate this, the below table is data from 750 3D Hub customers.
 It shows the CAD programs most used for 3D modeling by engineers.
-AutoCAD is not in a top spot.
+AutoCAD is not ranked high.

 |CAD Programs used by engineers||Percentage|